 Earning Points is Easy

 If you dine out often or travel frequently, this card is a must-have for your wallet.
 Why?
-Because you earn 2x points on all dining and travel purchases.
+Because you can enjoy new benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases, plus more.
 Those points can add up quick!

 - Related: Best Travel Credit Card for 2019